ISYS3461-2025C-Atalanta-DEVision/JA_Backend/_templates/README.md

 # Hygen Code Generators

-This directory contains Hygen templates for generating boilerplate code in the Core project.
+This directory contains Hygen templates for generating boilerplate code in the Vietnam New Address Core project.

 ## Available Generators

 ### 1. Microservice Generator (`microservice/new`)

-Generates a complete new microservice with all necessary files and configuration.
+Generates a complete new microservice matching the applicant-service architecture with MongoDB, Mongoose, and full CRUD operations.

 **Usage:**